There is a popular theory that each individual is born with a definite set of attributes that would make him or her successful in a particular career.

 You should understand that the face of your customers is continually changing with passing time.
-At the present, most of the customer interactions happen with millennial who are born from the early 80s to the late 90s or the I-generation that came-in during the very late 20th to the early 21st centuries.
+At present, most of the customer interactions happen with millennial who are born from the early 80s to the late 90s or the I-generation that came in during the very late 20th to the early 21st centuries.

 This also brings a radical shift in the customers preferred mode and method of communications.
-The current customers have a tendency to infuse different language trends such as Emoticons, emoji’s and other signs into normal conversations.
-The customer service interactions are a part of this paradigm.
+The current customers have a tendency to infuse different language trends such as Emoticons, emoji, and other signs into normal conversations.
+Customer service interactions are a part of this paradigm.

-A good service executive should be able to handle the changing technology trends.
+A good service executive should be able to handle changing technology trends.
 For example, chat boxes are becoming more popular than emails.
 And the dynamics of chat boxes are geared towards making more live decisions.
-Good service personnel can quickly adapt to the situation through being easily communicable.
+Good service personnel can quickly adapt to the situation by being easily communicable.

-If you go through the average review websites, it’s hard to miss-out on the brimming anger over canned and scripted response.
+If you go through the average review websites, it’s hard to miss out on the brimming anger over the canned and scripted response.

 As it is, a scripted response isn’t geared to resolve a particular customer problem.
 The scripted response is created to manage customers with minimal knowledge and mental effort.

-In my opinion, the customer service should be renamed ‘customer relationship building’.
-You can build long-lasting customer relationships through providing timely and practical advice.
-This could also help you drive more positive mentions in the social media, the chief ingredient to building great brands.
+In my opinion, customer service should be renamed ‘customer relationship building’.
+You can build long-lasting customer relationships by providing timely and practical advice.
+This could also help you drive more positive mentions in social media, the chief ingredient in building great brands.

 By focussing on your customer relationships, you can also create a reliable feedback loop for managing customer issues.
 This helps you collect actionable insights and improve your customer service to reflect the more critical problems.

-On the other side, people, particularly take offense at bad behaviour coming from a service professional.
-A similarly same sense of inhospitality is evoked through having long wait times, unnecessary call routing etc. All these could result in an influx of toxic reviews about your business in different customer forums and business websites.
+On the other side, people, particularly take offense at bad behavior coming from a service professional.
+A similarly same sense of in hospitality is evoked through having long wait times, unnecessary call routing etc. All these could result in an influx of toxic reviews about your business in different customer forums and business websites.

 Have you ever happened to talk to someone when you were fuming and subsequently you couldn’t help yourself but chill-out?

-Also, being likeable isn’t just about providing amiable responses.
+Also, being likable isn’t just about providing amiable responses.
 A good service rep should be able to guide the customer query into an actual solution.